ab9rf/scripts/docs/devel/export-map.rst

     Shows the help menu

 ``-t``, ``--tiletype``
-    The tile material classification [number ID] (AIR/SOIL/STONE/RIVER/etc.)
+    The tile material classification. [number ID] (AIR/SOIL/STONE/RIVER/etc.)

 ``-s``, ``--shape``
-    The tile shape classification [number ID] (EMPTY/FLOOR/WALL/STAIR/etc.)
+    The tile shape classification. [number ID] (EMPTY/FLOOR/WALL/STAIR/etc.)

 ``-p``, ``--special``
-    The tile surface special properties for smoothness [number ID] (NORMAL/SMOOTH/ROUGH/etc.) (used for engraving)
+    The tile surface special properties for smoothness. [number ID] (NORMAL/SMOOTH/ROUGH/etc.) (used for engraving).

 ``-v``, ``--variant``
-    The specific variant of a tile that have visual variations [number] (like grass tiles in ASCII mode)
+    The specific variant of a tile that have visual variations. [number] (like grass tiles in ASCII mode)

 ``-h``, ``--hidden``
-    Whether tile is revealed or unrevealed [boolean]
+    Whether tile is revealed or unrevealed. [boolean]

 ``-l``, ``--light``
-    Whether tile is exposed to light [boolean]
+    Whether tile is exposed to light. [boolean]

 ``-b``, ``--subterranean``
-    Whether the tile is considered underground [boolean] (used to determine crops that can be planted underground)
+    Whether the tile is considered underground. [boolean] (used to determine crops that can be planted underground)

 ``-o``, ``--outside``